kbuckler/solidus_spina/README.md

 Of course, you may use any Spina parts that you've registered in your theme.

-After adding this to your theme file, (by default: `config/initializers/default/theme.rb`) you'll need to save your Spina preferences once in the admin panel.
+After adding this to your theme file, you'll need to save your Spina preferences once in the admin panel.

 You'll find a "Solidus Products" resource in the Spina admin area.
 Pages created here will be linked to Solidus products, with the view template defined above.
 See "Solidus View Helpers" for instructions on referencing these pages in your Solidus views.

 #### Solidus Related Products

-Furthermore, if you are using Solidus Related Products, this gem includes `SolidusSpina::Parts::SolidusRelatedProductsRepeater` which allows you to enumerate a product's related products similarly to a `Spina::Parts::Repeater`.
+Furthermore, if you are using Solidus Related Products, this gem includes a `SolidusRelatedProductsRepeater` part which allows you to enumerate a product's related products similarly to a `Spina::Parts::Repeater`.

-You'll need to register two parts in your theme: a `SolidusSpina::Parts::SolidusRelatedProduct` and a `SolidusSpina::Parts::SolidusRelatedProductsRepeater`.
+You'll need to register the following parts in your theme:

+- `SolidusSpina::Parts::SolidusRelatedProduct`
+- `SolidusSpina::Parts::SolidusRelatedProductsRepeater`

 For example: